 One of the most important supports for such an effort must, I believe, be sought in education.
 Without the ameliorating influence of education, strongly held beliefs, whether political or religious, can quickly succumb to the pitfalls of dogmatism and self-righteousness.

 The trend of the times is clearly for religious matters to be left to the discretion of individuals.
-This is all the more reason education must help assure that religious sentiment does not become self-righteous or intolerant and is always directed toward the most peaceful and valuable outcome.
-It was, after all, education and intellect that gave Rabindranath Tagore's profound religiosity a universal appeal accessible to the people of the Western world.
+This is all the more reason education must ensure that religious sentiment does not become self-righteous or intolerant and is always directed toward the most peaceful and valuable outcome.
+It was, after all, education and intellect that gave Tagore’s profound religiosity a universal appeal that was accessible to the people of the Western world.
 Nor did he stop at his own education; he established a university and throughout his life devoted himself to the cause of human development.

 The endeavors of Gautama Buddha can be described as essentially educational.
-The Lotus Sutra includes the phrase "to open, to show, to awaken and cause to enter."
+The Lotus Sutra includes the phrase “to open, to show, to awaken and cause to enter.”
 The ultimate purpose of Buddhism, then, is to open, to show, to awaken and cause people to enter the infinite realms of wisdom they already possess.
 This accords perfectly with the methods and objectives of education.
-Buddhism, in this sense, is an endeavor directed toward human education.
-Conversely, education, to realize its full value, must be supported by the spirituality that enables us to extend faith and trust to others.
+Buddhism, in this sense, is an endeavor directed toward human education, and for its part, to realize its full value education must be supported by the spirituality that enables us to trust and believe in others.

 The roots of the Soka Gakkai International (SGI) are to be found in the Soka Kyoiku Gakkai (Society for Value-Creating Education), founded in Japan in 1930.
 Both the first and second presidents, Tsunesaburo Makiguchi and Josei Toda, were educators.
-Motivated by the conviction that the goal of education is the lifetime happiness of their students, they sought to understand the actual content of happiness.
-It was this pursuit that eventually led them to the philosophy of Buddhism, which elucidates the workings of life and how we come to experience happiness and unhappiness.
+Motivated by the conviction that the goal of education is the lifetime happiness of learners, they sought to understand the actual content of happiness.
+It was this pursuit that eventually led them to the philosophy of Buddhism, which elucidates the inner workings of life.

 At the same time that Mahatma Gandhi and Jawaharlal Nehru were waging the struggle against colonialism, Toda and Makiguchi were fighting against the evils of Japanese militarism.
-Their resistance led to imprisonment and eventually to Makiguchi's death there at age seventy-three.
+Their resistance led to incarceration and eventually to Makiguchi’s death in prison at age seventy-three.

-I encountered Josei Toda soon after the end of the war.
+I encountered Josei Toda soon after the end of World War II.
 Remarkably, the date of our first encounter was August 14, 1947, the very eve of Indian independence.
-We met on the day that Jawaharlal Nehru called on the Constituent Assembly to realize Gandhi's dream to "wipe every tear from every eye."
-4 .
+We met on the day that Jawaharlal Nehru called on the Constituent Assembly to realize Gandhi’s dream to “wipe every tear from every eye.”

 Unless supported and tempered by the wisdom of education, religious faith is always at risk of becoming blind and undirected.
 On the other hand, when illumined by the light of wisdom that education brings forth, the spiritual values of religion shine that much brighter.

-In a sense, then, our movement has come full circle, as we now seek to promote a universal solidarity of education, culture and peace amongst the world's people based on the insights of Buddhism.
+In a sense, then, our movement has come full circle, as we now seek to promote a universal solidarity of education, culture, and peace among the world’s peoples based on the insights of Buddhism.

 During a short period in 1974, I visited both the Soviet Union and the People’s Republic of China, traveling twice to China that year.
 At the time, relations between the two countries were extremely tense and, from the standpoint of a concerned private citizen, I urged the leaders of both countries to work for improved relations.

 Leading up to my visit to the Soviet Union, in particular, I found myself subject to repeated criticism by those who questioned my motive in visiting a country whose ideology fundamentally denied religion.
-On each occasion, I responded simply that I was going because there are people there; because the Soviet Union is home to my fellow human beings.
+On each occasion, I responded simply “because there are people there.”

-It is my belief that, when viewed from the broader perspective of our common humanity, even the barriers posed by mistrust and tension between states are not insurmountable.
+It is my belief that, when viewed from the higher dimension of our common humanity, even the barriers posed by mistrust and tension between states are not insurmountable.

-The task facing our planet on the verge of the twenty-first century is that of realizing the unity of diversity.
-Now more than ever, it Is imperative that humanity learn, with attentive humility, from the invaluable experience and wisdom of India.
+The task facing our planet on the cusp of the twenty-first century is that of realizing the unity of diversity.
+Now more than ever, it is imperative that humanity learn, with attentive humility, from the invaluable experience and wisdom of India.